IoT for Connected Medical Devices

 Used for diagnostics, care delivery, disease management and prevention, IoT for connected medical devices reduces unnecessary clinic visits by 25% and hospital stay by 33%, and saves up to 30% of medical staff time for vitals entry.

-The IoMT market for connected medical devices (stationary, wearable, implanted) is expected to reach $187.60 billion by 2028, growing at a CAGR of 29.5%.
+The IoMT market for connected medical devices (stationary, wearable, implanted) was estimated at $26.5 billion in 2021.
+By 2026, it is expected to reach $94.2 billion, growing at a CAGR of 28.9%.
 The market growth is spurred by IoT technology and advancements in medical devices connectivity (e.g., 5G, Bluetooth).
 Among adoption drivers, there are also increasing healthcare services costs, rising prevalence of chronic diseases, the growing focus on care quality and patient safety.

 ScienceSoft’s experts recommend the following architecture for an IoT system connecting medical devices: